DataCater/datacater/k8s-manifests/README.md

 >Then, the `--reserve-memory` needs to be reduced from 205 to 0M.
 >After that, the `spec.template.spec.containers.resources.limits.memory` should be reduced from 2.5Gi to 1Gi

-3. Copy the Statefulset, `redpanda` and `redpanda-external` services, and ConfigMap to the Datacater kubernetes manifest.
+3. Copy the StatefulSet, the Services `redpanda` and `redpanda-external`, and the ConfigMap to DataCater's Kubernetes manifest, which you generated as describe above.

-## working with Redpanda in Cluster
+## Accessing Redpanda from within the cluster

-To access the broker inside datacater, the `bootsrap.servers` should be set to `redpanda-0.redpanda.default.svc.cluster.local.:9093`.
+To access the Redpanda broker from inside the Kubernetes cluster, e.g., from DataCater, you can set `bootsrap.servers` to `redpanda-0.redpanda.default.svc.cluster.local.:9093`.

-### Working with [rpk](https://docs.redpanda.com/docs/platform/reference/rpk/) inside Cluster
+### Working with [rpk](https://docs.redpanda.com/docs/platform/reference/rpk/) inside the cluster

-Redpanda offers a command line tool, `rpk`, that can be used to interact with the broker from inside the kubernetes cluster. rpk can be used with the following command:
+Redpanda offers a command line tool, `rpk`, that can be used to administrate the Redpanda broker.
+You can use `rpk` with the following command:
 ```
 kubectl exec -it -n [NAMESPACE] redpanda-0 -- rpk [COMMAND] --brokers='redpanda-0.redpanda.default.svc.cluster.local.:9093'
 ```

-## Working with RedPanda from outside the cluster
+## Accessing Redpanda from outside the cluster

-The broker can also be access from outside the kubernetes cluster, locally.
+The Redpanda broker can also be accessed from outside the Kubernetes cluster, i.e., from your host machine.
+To this end, you need to perform two steps.

-In order for this to work with the configured advertised address, The address resolution needs to be changed in your systems `/etc/hosts` file. append the line `127.0.0.1 redpanda-0.redpanda.default.svc.cluster.local.` to the `/etc/hosts` file
+1. Please append the line `127.0.0.1 redpanda-0.redpanda.default.svc.cluster.local.` to the `/etc/hosts` file of your host OS, such that the advertised listener is correctly working when accessing Redpanda.

-The Broker cann then be accessed by port-forwarding:
+2. Create a port forward to allow accessing Redpanda from your host:
 ```
 kubectl port-forward redpanda-0 9093:9093
 ```